codabrink/mini-query/README.md

   let user: User = client.query_one("SELECT * FROM users WHERE id = $1", &[&1]).await?.into();
 ```

-### Who is this for?

-- If you're concerned about sqlx's [performance](https://github.com/diesel-rs/metrics/), or are not really a fan of their syntax.
-- [SeaQuery](https://github.com/SeaQL/sea-query) feels like too much of an overkill for your project where you're willing to write some sql.
-- Do you want a simpler way to put your structs into your database and pull them back out again?

-### Here's an example for a "users" table
+## Here's an example for a "users" table

 ```rust
 use mini_query::MiniQuery;